etiennestuder/gradle-jooq-plugin/README.md

 ## Enforcing the jOOQ configuration XML schema version

-Enforce a certain version of the jOOQ configuration XML schema by declaring what version of the jOOQ code generation tool to make available to the jOOQ plugin at configuration time, i.e. in the DSL.
+Enforce a certain version of the jOOQ configuration XML schema by declaring what version of the jOOQ code generation tool to make available to the jOOQ plugin at configuration time, i.e. in the DSL of the jOOQ plugin.

 ### Gradle Groovy DSL